Última actualización: 21/09/2023

-Ciutadella is, in my opinion, the most beautiful city of the island.
-If you visit Menorca, it would be a big mistake to leave without visiting what it had been long time ago the administrative center of the island, and which name comes from the latin (Ciutadella is the diminutive of city).
+Ciutadella is for me the most beautiful city of the island.
+If you visit Menorca, it would be a mistake to leave without visiting what was once the administrative center of the island, whose name comes from Latin (Ciutadella is short for city).

-You can easy notice that Ciutadella was the capital of Menorca.
-All the city has buildings of historical and cultural interest very well preserved and thanks to that, in 1964 the city was declared historical-artistic ensemble of the Spanish State.
-Besides the good condition of the city, we have to highlight that Ciutadella was destroyed in 1558 during a turkish looting (that year is remembered as the Any de sa Desgràcia that means the Disaster Year), so it had to be rebuilt.
+It is noticeable that Ciutadella was for many years the capital of Menorca.
+The whole city has buildings of historical and cultural interest in a very good state of preservation, and thanks to this in 1964 the city was declared a Spanish historical-artistic site.
+Despite the good condition of the buildings it should be noted that the city was destroyed in 1558 during a Turkish sack (that year is remembered as Any de sa Desgràcia), so it had to be rebuilt.

 Port of Ciutadella

-One of the particularity of the port of Ciutadella is the meteorological phenomena known as Rissaga, that takes place few times per year.
-When it occurs, the sea level can oscillate up and down 2 meters during short periods of time.
-Along the history there have been very destructive Rissagas (such as the Rissaga of 2006) that have destroyed practically all the boats of the port of Ciutadella.
+One of the peculiarities of the port of Ciutadella is the meteorological phenomenon known as Rissaga, which occurs only a few times a year.
+When a Rissaga occurs, the sea level can oscillate in very short periods of time up to 2 meters.
+Throughout history there have been very destructive Rissagas (such as the Rissaga of 2006) that have destroyed practically all the boats in the port of Menorca.

-Besides all the bars and restaurants, you can also find shops and small markets in both of the access ramps to the port (the ramp from the Es Born square, and the stairs that give access to the port from Can Faustino).
-Personally I prefer the ones that you can find in the ramp of the Es Born (known as Firac) as they sell unique and handmade products (although more expansive of course).
+In addition to the bars and restaurants, you can find stores and stalls in the two descents that give access to the port (the descent from Plaza Es Born, and the descent from Can Faustino).
+I like much more those that are in the descent of Es Born (known as Firac), as they sell handmade and unique products (although more expensive logically).

-The Ses Voltes street, also known Josep Maria Quadrado street, is probably the most crowded and visited street of Ciutadella.
-Ses Voltes starts in the cathedral square and along the street you can find stores and restaurants of all kind.
-If you are looking for the typcal shoes of Menorca (Avarcas), this is a good place to buy them.
-You can even get a tattoo or a piercing in Evolution Tattoo!
+Ses Voltes street, also known as Josep Maria Quadrado street, is possibly the most visited and crowded street in Ciutadella.
+Ses Voltes starts at the Cathedral Square and along it you can find stores and restaurants of all kinds.

-If you go shopping, I personally like to buy sweets in some of the bakeries that you can find in this street.
-The chocolate ensaimada (a spiral shaped sweet) is pretty good and you can buy it single or large.
+If you go shopping I personally like to buy sweets in one of the bakeries on the street.
+The chocolate-filled ensaimadas are quite good and you can buy them large or individual.

 Sa Farola Lighthouse

-If you visit Sa Farola you can also take a walk along the promenade which has two bike lanes that can take you to Cala en Blanes or Cala en Brut
+- If you visit the lighthouse you can walk along the promenade of Sa Farola, remodeled and with 2 bike lanes that take you to Cala en Blanes or Cala En Brut.

-If you want something more cultural and guided, you can follow the route of historical buildings of Ciutadella.
+If you want something a little more cultural and guided, you can follow the route of historical buildings of Ciutadella.

-Or if you prefer it, you can book a guided visit of 90 minutes, in the morning or in the afternoon, with a specialized guide that will explain you all the interesting details of each corner of Ciutadella that you visit:
+Or if you prefer you can hire a magnificent 90-minute guided tour, in the morning or afternoon, with a specialized guide who will tell you interesting details of each of the points of Ciutadella through which you pass:

-- Visit to the Cathedral: you can’t miss it
+- Visit the Cathedral: you can’t miss it.

-- Go through the old town streets: with cobblestone pavement
+- Stroll through the streets of the old town: with cobblestone floors

-- Take a look at the stately houses and the San Agustín convent
+- Contemplate the manor houses and the convent of San Agustín.